mchalapuk/mdl-compat/README.md

 ### MDL Grid

-If you use MDL grid you need to add JavaScript polyfill, which will be enabled on all browsers that does not implement `flex-wrap` property (or any of it's prefixed versions).
+If you use MDL grid, you need to add JavaScript polyfill, which will be enabled on all browsers that does not implement `flex-wrap` property (or any of it's prefixed versions).

 ```html